 Public records law, or Chapter 119 of the Florida Statutes, provides that any records made or received by any public agency in the course of its official business are available for inspection, unless specifically exempted by the Legislature.
 Over the years, the definition of what constitutes public records has come to include not just traditional written documents such as papers, maps and books, but also tapes, photographs, film, sound recordings and records stored in computers.
 This includes email correspondence.

-If you would like to make a public records request, you may fill out the online request form below or you may call any county department.
+If you would like to make a public records request, please visit myescambia.com/ask or you may call any county department.
 If you are unsure of the department responsible or have multiple requests, please contact the public records administrator at 850-595-4936.

 When making a request, you will not be required to give your name or provide the reason for a request as a condition of fulfilling the request.
 Your request may be made by phone, letter or email.
 Under Florida law, email addresses and IP addresses are public records.
 If you do not want your email address or IP address released in response to a public records request, do not send your request electronically but make your request via phone.